Use of Non-pharmaceutical-grade Compounds in Live Vertebrate Animals

 Pharmaceutical Grade

-Non-pharmaceutical Grade
+Non-Pharmaceutical Grade

-Compound Use Categorization
+Non-Pharmaceutical Compound Use Categorization

 Clinical Use

-Compounds used for the clinical treatment of animals and to prevent, reduce or eliminate animal pain or distress.
+Compounds used for the clinical treatment of animals and to prevent or reduce/eliminate animal pain or distress.
 Investigators are expected to use pharmaceutical-grade medications whenever they are available, even in acute procedures.

 Research Use

-- Use must be compliant with applicable national or regional regulatory guidelines and requirements and the requirements of relevant funding agencies;
+- Use must be compliant with applicable national or regional regulatory guidelines and requirements and the requirements of relevant funding agencies;;

 - The compound is required to generate data that are part of an ongoing study or that are comparable to previous work;